montero-melis/cha2db/descriptionProgram.md

-/130416
-/Data extraction and processing
+/130419
-/G Montero-Melis
+/Data extraction, processing and populating of database /G Montero-Melis

 Outline
 ======

-This document describes all the steps needed to obtain a data matrix from the raw data (i.e. transcriptions).
-It shall serve as a basis to write a program in Python to perform this task.
+This document describes all the steps needed to go from the raw data (i.e. transcriptions in .cha format) to the desired output: a populated SQLite database.
+The document serves as a development plan to write a Python program which will perform this task.
 The program has to be general enough so that it can be run on transcriptions in different languages; at the same time it has to be possible to fine-tune certain parameters to adjust to the specific type of input data.

 Input: raw transcription data